Péter Mihalovics

-Dr. Péter Mihalovics (born August 8, 1983) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Veszprém County Regional List between 2010 and 2014.
-He was appointed ministerial commissioner for coordination of the programme ‘For the Future of the Next Generation’ within the Ministry of Administration and Justice on October 1, 2011.
+Dr. Péter Mihalovics (born 8 August 1983) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Veszprém County Regional List between 2010 and 2014.
+He was appointed ministerial commissioner for coordination of the programme ‘For the Future of the Next Generation’ within the Ministry of Administration and Justice on 1 October 2011.

 He joined Fidelitas in 2002.
 He served as president of Veszprém branch until 2007.
 He was elected one of the national deputy-presidents of the organization in that year.
 Besides that he also became a member of the Fidesz in 2004.
 He worked as a representative in the General Assembly of Veszprém between 2006 and 2010.

 He was elected MP in the 2010 parliamentary election.
-He was a member of the Committee on Foreign Affairs from May 14, 2010 to May 5, 2014.
+He was a member of the Committee on Foreign Affairs from 14 May 2010 to 5 May 2014.